Chicago Scaffolding Accident Lawyer

 - Equipment failure or improper use of safety gear

 - Design defects or manufacturing flaws

 - Lack of safety measures, including guardrails, fall arrest systems, safety nets and safety lines

-Our team of workers' comp lawyers in Chicago can effectively investigate the circumstances surrounding your incident, and determine who may be held liable for your injuries.
+If you believe your accident or a loved one's death was a result of improper scaffolding safety or negligence, contact us today.
+Our team of scaffolding accident lawyers in Chicago can effectively investigate the circumstances surrounding your incident, and determine who may be held liable for your injuries.